Core Idea

 • Exists at the information level: Created by shared understanding of data meanings and business rules

-• Cannot be eliminated, only managed: The goal is making semantic coupling explicit rather than pretending it doesn’t exist
+• Cannot be eliminated, only managed: Goal is making semantic coupling explicit rather than pretending it doesn’t exist; use bounded contexts to limit scope

 • Distinct from implementation coupling: Technical choices add unnecessary coupling on top of semantic coupling